Find the right person within LISA.

 LISA’s main objective is to create an information service environment in alignment with the primary process that facilitates the University, its employees, and its students, thus increasing their success and effectiveness.
 LISA’s activities are divided into 8 departments:

 Managing your information is important during your daily activities.
 From a legal point of view it is a must to save critical documents or better: records.
-The department Archive of LISA helps you managing your records during the life cycle of a document.
+The department Archive & Document Management of LISA helps you managing your records during the life cycle of a document.
 It may ensure that your records of historical, fiscal, and legal value are identified and preserved, and that non-essential records are discarded in a timely manner according to Dutch guidelines and identified legislation.

 - Advise: consultation about analyzing your document flow and about managing your records during your project